Quantitative easing: Proposed fiscal-monetary extensions

 Some economists argue that QE's main impact is due to its effect on the psychology of the markets, by signaling that the central bank will take extraordinary measures to facilitate economic recovery.
 For instance, it has been observed that most of the effect of QE in the Eurozone on bond yields happened between the date of the announcement of QE and the actual start of the purchases by the ECB.

 History

 The Bank of Japan introduced QE from March 19, 2001, until March 2006, after having introduced negative interest rates in 1999.
 Most western central banks adopted similar policies in the aftermath of the 2008 financial crisis.

 Precedents

+The methods behind QE had been implemented long before its creation.
 The US Federal Reserve belatedly implemented policies similar to the recent quantitative easing during the Great Depression of the 1930s.
 Specifically, banks' excess reserves exceeded 6 percent in 1940, whereas they vanished during the entire postwar period until 2008.
 Despite this fact, many commentators called the scope of the Federal Reserve quantitative easing program after the 2008 crisis "unprecedented".